kyma-project/kyma-companion/README.md

 ### Activate the Virtual Environment

-To use the virtual environment, follow these steps:
+To use the virtual environment, follow this procedure.

+> [!NOTE] Run these commands in the root directory of your project, where the `pyproject.toml` file is located.

 1. Use `poetry shell` to start a new shell session with the virtual environment activated:

         ```bash